justinethier/cyclone/docs/Lazy-Sweeping.md

     ck_pr_add_8(&gc_color_clear, 2);
     ck_pr_add_8(&gc_color_mark, 2);

-So we would then have purple (assigned the previous clear color), clear (assigned the previous mark color), and mark (assigned a new number).
+So we now have purple (assigned the previous clear color), clear (assigned the previous mark color), and mark (assigned a new number).
 All of these numbers must be odd so they will never conflict with the red (stack) color or the blue color (though that one is presently unused).

 (In this manner there is a purple color representing the current set of garbage.)
 Effectively any odd numbered mark colors not part of this set represent other "shades" of purple.

 (TODO: graphic here)

-Notes:
-If we now have two alloc colors:
-One is the existing alloc color
-The other is the previous clear color, when we cooperate.
-We can't free objects of this color because the collector is tracing over them
-After tracing is finished, we would want to remove this color because at that point objects that still have it need to become garbage
-Globals (collector? who sets these?):

-Mutator data:
-  // Data needed for heap GC
-  unsigned char gc_alloc_color;
-  unsigned char gc_trace_color;
-  uint8_t gc_done_tracing;
-  int gc_status;
-  // Lazy-sweep related data
-  int free_size; // Amount of heap data that is free unsigned char is_full; // Determine if the heap is full unsigned char cached_free_size_status;

 # Allocation

-TODO: discuss fast path (slot on current heap page) and slow path (page full, need to find another one)

-Pseudocode:
+The main allocation function takes a fast or slow path depending upon whether a free slot is found on the current heap page:

     result = try_alloc();
     if (result) {